NeikiDev/NeikiAnalytics/suspicious-ips/programms/README.md

 ```
 Dont copy any of this IPs if you dont know what you are doing!

-Most of them are fishing or scam websites!
+Most of them are Phishing or scam websites!
 They steel your data and passwords
 ```

 # NO IPs COLLECTED YET!